Update from Danaher Corporation (DHR): A steady trajectory - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 20 analysts.
-On average, analysts expect EPS of $2.25 for the current quarter, with a high estimate of $2.28 and a low estimate of $2.2, while EPS last year was $2.76.
-The consensus estimate for the next quarter is $2.4, with high estimates of $2.52 and low estimates of $2.3.
+Current recommendations for the stock of the company come from 21 analysts.
+On average, analysts expect EPS of $2.08 for the current quarter, with a high estimate of $2.52 and a low estimate of $1.95, while EPS last year was $2.76.
+The consensus estimate for the next quarter is $2.21, with high estimates of $2.56 and low estimates of $2.04.

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 18 analysts.
-It ranges from a high estimate of $7.19B to a low estimate of $6.87B.
-As of the current estimate, Danaher Corporation’s year-ago sales were $7.69B, an estimated decrease of -8.60% from the year-ago figure.
-For the next quarter, 18 analysts are estimating revenue of $7.34B, a decrease of -5.30% over than the figure of -$8.60% in the same quarter last year.
-There is a high estimate of $7.52B for the next quarter, whereas the lowest estimate is $7.17B.
+19 analysts predict $7.17B in revenue for the current quarter.
+It ranges from a high estimate of $7.52B to a low estimate of $7.06B.
+As of the current estimate, Danaher Corporation’s year-ago sales were $7.75B, an estimated decrease of -7.50% from the year-ago figure.
+For the next quarter, 19 analysts are estimating revenue of $7.2B, an increase of 0.70% over than the figure of -$7.50% in the same quarter last year.
+There is a high estimate of $7.61B for the next quarter, whereas the lowest estimate is $6.75B.